jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 Working with and responding to dynamic data is one of the core responsibilities of a Phoenix app.
 Without that, it would be just a very complex way of writing static HTML!

-While dynamic data will eventually come from your users, your database, and other apps, for this chapter we're going to focus on the initial task of passing data in between your Controller, Template, and Router.
+While dynamic data will eventually come from your users, your database, and other apps, for this chapter we're going to focus on the initial task of passing data in between your Controller, Template, and the URL.

 ## Controller to Template